qalle2/nes-disasm/README.md

 optional arguments:
   -h, --help            show this help message and exit -c CDL_FILE, --cdl-file CDL_FILE
                         The FCEUX code/data log file (.cdl) to read.
+(If you don't specify one, all PRG ROM bytes will be considered unaccessed.)
   -i INDENTATION, --indentation INDENTATION
                         How many spaces to use for indentation (1 to 100, default=8).
   -d DATA_BYTES_PER_LINE, --data-bytes-per-line DATA_BYTES_PER_LINE